GeoDANO: Geometric VLM with Domain Agnostic Vision Encoder: Introduction

 We propose a new benchmark created via a synthetic data engine, which systematically evaluates the ability of VLM vision encoders to recognize geometric premises.
-Our empirical findings reveal that previously suggested self-supervised learning (SSL) approaches, e.g., vector quantized variataional auto-encoder (VQ-VAE)~\citep{unimath} and masked auto-encoder (MAE)~\citep{scagps,geox}, and widely adopted encoders, e.g., OpenCLIP~\citep{clip} and DinoV2~\citep{dinov2}, struggle to detect geometric features such as perpendicularity and degrees.
+Our empirical findings reveal that previously suggested self-supervised learning (SSL) approaches, e.g., vector quantized variational auto-encoder (VQ-VAE)~\citep{unimath} and masked auto-encoder (MAE)~\citep{scagps,geox}, and widely adopted encoders, e.g., OpenCLIP~\citep{clip} and DinoV2~\citep{dinov2}, struggle to detect geometric features such as perpendicularity and degrees.

 To this end, we propose \geoclip{}, a model pre-trained on a large corpus of synthetic diagram–caption pairs.
 By varying diagram styles (e.g., color, font size, resolution, line width), \geoclip{} learns robust geometric representations and outperforms prior SSL-based methods on our benchmark.
 Building on \geoclip{}, we introduce a few-shot domain adaptation technique that efficiently transfers the recognition ability to real-world diagrams.
-We further combine this domain-adapted GeoCLIP with an LLM, forming a domain-agnostic VLM for solving PGPS tasks in MathVerse~\citep{mathverse}.
+We finally propose \geovlm{} by combining this domain-adapted GeoCLIP with an LLM, forming a domain-agnostic VLM for solving PGPS tasks.

-In our experiments on MathVerse~\citep{mathverse}, which encompasses diverse plane geometry tasks and diagram styles, our VLM with a domain-adapted \geoclip{} consistently outperforms both task-specific PGPS models and generalist VLMs.
+In our experiments on MathVerse~\citep{mathverse}, which encompasses diverse plane geometry tasks and diagram styles, \geovlm{} consistently outperforms both task-specific PGPS models and generalist VLMs.
 Ablation studies confirm the effectiveness of our domain adaptation strategy, showing improvements in optical character recognition (OCR)-based tasks and robust diagram embeddings across different styles.

-We summarize the contributions as follows: We propose a novel benchmark for systematically assessing how well vision encoders recognize geometric premises in plane geometry diagrams~(\cref{sec:visual_feature}); We introduce \geoclip{}, a vision encoder capable of accurately detecting visual geometric premises~(\cref{sec:geoclip}), and a few-shot domain adaptation technique that efficiently transfers this capability across different diagram styles (\cref{sec:domain_adaptation}); We show that our VLM, incorporating domain-adapted GeoCLIP, surpasses existing specialized PGPS VLMs and generalist VLMs on the MathVerse benchmark~(\cref{sec:experiments}) and effectively interprets diverse diagram styles~(\cref{sec:abl}).
+We summarize the contributions as follows: We propose a novel benchmark for systematically assessing how well vision encoders recognize geometric premises in plane geometry diagrams~(\cref{sec:visual_feature}); We introduce \geoclip{}, a vision encoder capable of accurately detecting visual geometric premises~(\cref{sec:geoclip}), and a few-shot domain adaptation technique that efficiently transfers this capability across different diagram styles (\cref{sec:domain_adaptation}); We show that our VLM, named \geovlm{}, incorporating domain-adapted GeoCLIP, surpasses existing specialized PGPS VLMs and generalist VLMs on the MathVerse benchmark~(\cref{sec:experiments}) and effectively interprets diverse diagram styles~(\cref{sec:abl}).